kirkmingyeoh/DFE2_PythonScripts_inp/Instructions.md

 -----
 Executing the Python script
 -----
-Once the user-defined inputs have been specified in the user input script, the main Python script can then be executed.
+Once the user-defined inputs have been specified in the user input file, the main Python script can then be executed.
 Note that the script is written in Python 2.7, which can either be run with Abaqus' in-built Python compiler (either through CAE or CAE nogui, in 2024 or earlier versions) or with a compatible Python IDE.

 If using Abaqus CAE:
 1) Change the working directory to the folder/directory where the files are residing through 'File' > 'Set Work Directory' and select the folder/directory.